 Mathematics. (in plane Cartesian coordinates) the y-coordinate of a point: its distance from the x-axis measured parallel to the y-axis.

-Word Origin for ordinate
+Scientific definitions for ordinate

 The distance of a point from the x-axis on a graph in the Cartesian coordinate system.
 It is measured parallel to the y-axis.
 For example, a point having coordinates (2,3) has 3 as its ordinate.
 Compare abscissa.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.